close icon

 Most people would agree that they are so busy day to day running their business, that they have underinvested in certain systems, record keeping and policies.

-Often, we take a small or medium sized company to market for a sale, and we discover that the company has not dotted the I’s and crossed the t's.
+When we bring on a new client looking to sell a business, we discover that the company has not dotted the i's and crossed the t's.
 Some examples:

 • Having council or regulatory permission for a certain volume – but the business has grown above this limit and should have updated their approvals.